-In 2013, genius Californian KTVU news anchor Tori Campbell revealed details of Asiana flight 214 which tragically crashed in San Francisco, killing three Chinese students.
-Ms Campbell, expertly reading the autocue while paying no attention at all to what she was actually saying, announced the names of the Asiana pilots and crew on board.
+In 2013, well-kempt Californian KTVU news anchor Tori Campbell revealed details of Asiana flight 214 which tragically crashed in San Francisco, killing three Chinese students.
+Ms Campbell, expertly reading the autocue, announced the names of the Asiana pilots and crew on board.

-Without skipping a beat (and without any apparent semblance of critical thought), Ms Campbell went on to announce that these names had been confirmed by the National Transportation Safety Board (NTSB).
+Without skipping a beat (while skipping any semblance of critical thought), Ms Campbell went on to announce that these names had been confirmed by the National Transportation Safety Board (NTSB).

-Campbell was not the only one asleep at the switch however.
-That this ridiculous and very obvious prank was not picked up by anyone at KTVU is mildly surprising, considering that station proudly issued a press release just days earlier, stating the infallible accuracy of their coverage.
+Campbell was not the only one asleep at the wheel.
+That this ridiculous and very obvious prank was not picked up by anyone at KTVU was mildly surprising, considering the station had proudly issued a press release just days earlier, stating the infallible accuracy of their coverage.

 “Being first on air and on every platform in all aspects of our coverage was a great accomplishment, but being 100% accurate, effectively using our great sources and social media without putting a single piece of erroneous information on our air, is what we are most proud of as a newsroom,” said Lee Rosenthal, KTVU News Director.